 - Adults over 65: every 1 to 2 years

-- History of vision problems or risk factors (like diabetes): yearly or as recommended by your eye care professional.
+- People with a history of vision problems or with risk factors (such as diabetes): yearly or as recommended by your eye care professional.

-Talk to your doctor if your baby or toddler's eyes look abnormal; eye problems such as lazy eye, crossed eyes, or turned-out eyes are common.
-Depending on how co-operative your child is, a formal eye examination may be possible between the ages of three and five if there seems to be other concerns with your child's eyes.
+Talk to your doctor if your baby or toddler's eyes look abnormal.
+Eye problems such as a lazy eye, crossed eyes, or turned-out eyes are common in young children.
+Depending on how co-operative your child is, a formal eye examination may be possible between the ages of three and five years if you have concerns about your child's eyes.

 Know Your Family History

 Do you remember your great Aunt Martha developing glaucoma?
 While it is easy to see we inherit eye color from our relatives, it is not so easy to tell whose eye health we have inherited.
 But for conditions like primary open-angle glaucoma, the most common type of glaucoma, a family history of the condition increases your risk 4 to 9 fold.

 Several other eye diseases are also more prevalent in certain families .
 Talk to your family about their eye health.
 This will help to determine if you are at higher risk for developing an eye disease yourself.